 The six chosen artists are promoted to our members for engagements at fixed rates (£250 for solo artists, £500 for artists with accompanists) subsidised by Making Music for up to 50 bookings each year.
+They will benefit from publicity in Making Music’s Selected Artists guide, on its website, other publications and social media.
+The artists will also be offered an unpaid lunchtime recital engagement at St Martin-in-the-Fields in London and an unpaid presentation concert for Making Music members.

 How to apply